-Characteristics of organizational structure based on audit firm size are as follows: (Figure III-1-3)

-Large-sized audit firms strategically assign full-time staff members to sections divided in accordance with their operations and are promoting efforts to improve the quality of audits through the specialization and hierarchization of operations, such as transferring certain quality control functions to a section in charge of audit engagements.
+Characteristics of organizational structure based on audit firm size are as follows: (Figure III-1-3) Large-sized audit firms strategically assign full-time staff members to sections divided in accordance with their operations and are promoting efforts to improve the quality of audits through the specialization and hierarchization of operations, such as transferring certain quality control functions to a section in charge of audit engagements.
 As a recent trend, principal responsibility for quality control is shifting from the quality control section at the headquarters to the audit services section, which is closer to audit site.
-There are cases in which the audit services section sets up a quality control committee to monitor auditing by the audit services section in cooperation with the quality control section at the headquarters and an independent monitoring section is established under an official concurrently in charge of the quality control and audit services sections to monitor the development of the quality control organization and the effectiveness of its operation.
+There are cases in which the audit services section sets up a quality control committee to monitor auditing by the audit services section in cooperation with the quality control section at the headquarters and an independent monitoring section is established to monitor the development of the quality control organization and the effectiveness of its operation.